Senidah: Artistry

+Public image

 Senidah is notable for her rapid rise to fame and critical acclaim in the former Yugoslavia.
-She is known for her specific vocals and singing style, with Novosti's Lujo Parežanin dubbing her a "terrificly convincing singer, so [convincing] that the majority of regional pop scene seems like a group of amateur singers after her"; as well as for her extravagant and androgynous appearance.
-Her fame in the former Yugoslavia led Red Bull's Vojkan Bećir to characterize her as "what once were Brena or Čola".
-Furthermore, due to her biographical "Yugoslav-Balkan arc: a Slovenian musician whose parents are Montenegrin Bosniaks, and whose music is released by [Belgrade-based] Bassivity", Parežanin stated that "she is not just a performer who happens to be extremely popular in the region [...] – this destroyed and tortured region of ours belongs to her."
-Zvonimir Milaković of Story.hr credited her for "starting a new music wave with her song 'Slađana'."
+Zvonimir Milaković of Story.hr credited her for "starting a new music wave with her song 'Slađana.'"
+She is known for her specific vocals and singing style, with Novosti's Lujo Parežanin dubbing her a "terrifically convincing singer, so [convincing] that the majority of regional pop scene seems like a group of amateur singers after her," as well as for her extravagant and androgynous appearance.
+Her fame in the former Yugoslavia led Red Bull's Vojkan Bećir to characterize her as "what once were Brena or Čola."
+Furthermore, due to her biographical "Yugoslav-Balkan arc: a Slovenian musician whose parents are Montenegrin Bosniaks, and whose music is released by [Belgrade-based] Bassivity," Parežanin stated that "she is not just a performer who happens to be extremely popular in the region [...] – this destroyed and tortured region of ours belongs to her."
+Miloš Dašić of City Magazine described Senidah as a "product of the pop culture of this region over the past 50 years. [...]
+Senidah has become the music all people listen to.
+Our people, right here.
+Senidah is both Lepa Brena and Darkwood Dub."